Gotta003/Matteo_Gottardelli_Intro_Parco_H1-2024-2025/README.md

         </tr>
 </table>
 The generation of the same values obviously doing simulations will logically be inaccurate if the cache is not free.
 In my code the problem is not present in the most cases, thanks to a function that indirectly frees the caches, so these static matrices would be a problem.<br><br>
-4. Samples - In my code, at each execution will be output directly the average of the times, in order to internally compute the speedup and the efficienct thanks to that algorithm
+5. Samples - In my code, at each execution will be output directly the average of the times, in order to internally compute the speedup and the efficienct thanks to that algorithm a number of samples can be inputed and all the outputs will be viewable in times*.csv files, but the average time, the speedup and the efficiency will be calculated according to the 40% in the middle of the data.
+Because of this I've decided to put a minimum of input samples per simulation on 25, in order to take the 10 values in the middle of an ordered array and cutting off the outliers, but there is no above limit, but to it parsimonously, otherwise your simulation can be take an enormous amount of time.<br><br>
+6. Number of Threads - This is a not mandatory parameter in the first three modes (sequential and implicit) and the program will work otherwise, because that will be just ignored, but for the other modes (OMP), that is mandatory.
+The value has to be a power of 2 and the numbers have to be between 1 and 64, so in this specific project could not be run threads other than 1, 2, 4, 8, 16, 32 and 64.<br><br>
 ## Functions

+##Possible Environment Optimizations
 # Contact